-The Group is a leading modern, integrated energy utility with substantial businesses in both Ireland (Republic of Ireland or RoI) and Northern Ireland (NI).
+The Group is a leading modern, integrated energy utility with substantial businesses across Ireland in both the Republic of Ireland (RoI) and Northern Ireland (NI).
 The Group primarily operates through three business units:

-- · Renewables;
+- Renewables;

 - Flexible Generation; and

 - Customer Solutions.

-At 31 March 2024 the Renewables business owns and operates 309MW of wind assets and purchases electricity from 1,224MW of renewable generation capacity throughout Ireland.
+At 31 March 2025 the Renewables business owns and operates 358MW of wind assets and purchases electricity from 1,173MW of renewable generation capacity throughout Ireland.
 In addition, the Group is developing a further pipeline of onshore and offshore wind and solar projects across the island of Ireland and is currently commissioning a hydrogen electrolyser at one of its onshore wind farms in NI.

 The Flexible Generation business owns and operates 747MW of conventional generation assets in the RoI, a 50MW battery storage facility in Belfast and a 50MW emergency gas generation plant at the Huntstown campus in Dublin.
 The Flexible Generation business is also progressing the development of a proposed data centre at its Huntstown campus and has a further pipeline of battery storage development projects across the island of Ireland.

-The Customer Solutions business supplies electricity and gas to 297,100 customer sites in the RoI and 551,100 customer sites in NI through its two retail brands, Energia and Power NI, respectively.
+The Customer Solutions business supplies electricity and gas to 325,300 customer sites in the RoI and 555,400 customer sites in NI through its two retail brands, Energia and Power NI, respectively.
 The business is committed to guiding customers throughout their energy transition, promoting a sustainable and efficient energy future.